MarcoPoloResearchLab/prompts/NOTES.md

 - [X] [PB-10] make clicking on any card emit a light bubble (respect the chosen theme).
 That may require an external JS library.
 The bubble shall resemble a soap bubble very much and float on top and disappear.
 The bubble is kinda transparent, maybe translusent, and is the size of a quater of the card's width
 - [X] [PB-11] Move the placeholder and the text for the search to the right so that there is a little bit of space between the button and the placeholder
 - [X] [PB-13] Move "Press / to search • Enter to copy the focused card" from the bottom of the page to the footer aligneg to the right in the footer AND move "Built for instant prompt workflows." under the title "Prompt Bubbles" and make "Built for instant prompt workflows" small font (like 6)
+- [X] [PB-14] Make bubble float up the top edge of the card in which the click happened.

 ### BugFixes

--[X] [PB-12] Some rows have 3 cards for no obvious reason while other rows have 4 cards.
+- [X] [PB-12] Some rows have 3 cards for no obvious reason while other rows have 4 cards.
 In other scenarios some rows have 4 cards and other 5 cards.
 All rows should have the same number of cards at a given width of a viewport
+- [ ] [PB-15] make "No prompts match your search" message the selected theme.
+Ensure we say "No prompts match your search" and we dont say
+"No prompts match your search/filter."
+- [ ] [PB-16] The X that should be dynamically available at the end of the search prompt in response to input is no longer appearing.
+Fix the regression.
+- [ ] [PB-17] Ensure that the placheolder dont grow over the borders of the cards. e.g. "Person (e.g. a professional in your field)" goes outside of the card borders
+- [ ] [PB-18] The number of columns shall be dynamic and change in response to thwe width of the viewport but it shall be the same for a given width of a viewport, and it was inconsistent.
+Now the max is locked in on 4 and it's incorrect we shall nto prescribe the max -- as many as will fit in the viepoirt given that each row has the same number of cards unless it's the last row
+The search prompt changes to dark background in the light theme

 ### Maintenance